fluid-music/fluid-music/docs/getting-started.md

 **NOTE:** This "Getting Started" guide aims to be concise.
 It also obscures the power and flexibility of Fluid Music.
 For a deeper understanding, read [Fluid Music Concepts](https://github.com/CharlesHolbrow/fluid-music/blob/main/docs/concepts.md) first.

-**NOTE:** To guide shows how Fluid Music (free) external audio software.
-You can install these as-needed, or you can install them all upfront
+**NOTE:** This guide shows Fluid Music working with external (free) audio software.
+You can install these as-needed, or you can install them all upfront:

 - **Reaper:** (digital audio workstation).
 You can [download and install Reaper](https://reaper.fm) for free.
 If you use Reaper in the long term, I recommend purchasing a $60 personal license.
 Don't be fooled by the low price tag – in many ways, Reaper is more powerful than other DAWs that are more expensive by an order of magnitude. **You don't need Reaper to use `fluid-music` but it is very helpful for inspecting your sessions.**
 - The **`fluid`** CLI program: Install this via NPM using this command: `npm install -g fluid-music`
 - The excellent free **Podolski** VST Synthesizer.
 You can [download and install Podolski](https://u-he.com/products/podolski/) from the U-He website.

+## 1. A Simple Session

+To get started, we'll create a simple rhythm pattern, import some drum samples, and open the resulting session in Reaper.

-First, we'll create a new directory with the `mkdir` terminal command, and initialize a `package.json` file, which identifies the directory as an `npm` package.
+Create a new directory with the `mkdir` terminal command, and initialize a `package.json` file, which identifies the directory as an `npm` package.
 I named the package `fluid-experiment` (you can choose any name you like).

 ```bash
 mkdir fluid-experiment